StockSharp/doc/en/topics/api/strategies/trading_operations.md

 }
 ```

-## Example of Using Trading Operations in a Strategy
+## Trading Operations Example

-Below is an example demonstrating various ways to place orders in a strategy and handle their execution:
+Below is an example demonstrating different ways of placing orders in a strategy and handling their execution:

 ```cs
 protected override void OnStarted(DateTimeOffset time)